pjbgf/dotnet-ildasm/README.md

 `dotnet tool install -g dotnet-ildasm`

-Conversely, to update to the latest version you are a command away:
+Conversely, to update to the latest version you are one command away:

 `dotnet tool update -g dotnet-ildasm`